 – Isla Saona Beach House*

-The public boat is running once a day (9 am from Bayahibe, 2 pm from Mano Juan).
+The public boat is running once a day (9 am from Bayahibe, 2.30 pm from Mano Juan), details of how to organize this adventure are described above.

 Visit Isla Saona by helicopter